 • El Figon de Eustaquio

-Located on Plaza de San Juan, offers a taste of genuine Extremaduran cooking, such as trout a la Extremeña (stuffed with ham) and the typical soup of tomato with a poached egg.
+Located on Plaza de San Juan, it offers a taste of genuine Extremaduran cooking, such as trout a la Extremeña (stuffed with ham) and the typical soup of tomato with a poached egg.

 • Tapas

-Any visitor to Cáceres should head straight to the magnificent old quarter and enjoy exquisite, succulent Jamón Serrano in the districts many fantastic tapas bars.
+Any visitor to Cáceres should head straight to the magnificent old quarter and enjoy exquisite, succulent Jamón Serrano in the district’s many fantastic tapas bars.
 You will not taste better ham in Europe, with its deep red color and intensely sweet, nutty flavor.
 Considering the city’s small size, the variety of places to eat and drink in Cáceres is impressive, from cafes and tapas bars to gourmet restaurants.

 More information

-If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
-We offer luxury food and wine tours for private groups of minimum 2 guests.
-All of our private, chauffeured tours are available year round upon request.
+If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
+We offer luxury food and wine tours for private groups of a mininium two guests.
+In addition, all of our private, chauffeured tours are available year-round upon request.

 Cellar Tours Private Luxury Food & Wine Tours